 Our editors curate highly rated brands that are first assessed by our rigorous ratings system.
 Buying through our links may earn us a commission—supporting the work we do.
 Learn more.

 Anthropologie may be popular with the “creative, worldly woman”, but when it comes to ethics and sustainability, it is “Not Good Enough” across the board.
 This article is based on the Anthropologie rating published in September 2022.

-Like its sister-brand Free People, Anthropologie is known for its boho, adventure-inspired elegant collections.
-The American brand, first opened in 1992 in Pennsylvania, now operates over 200 stores worldwide, selling a diverse range of womenswear, accessories, and furniture.
+Like its sister-brand Free People, Anthropologie is known for its free-spirited, adventure-inspired, elegant collections.
+The American brand—first opened in 1992 in Pennsylvania—now operates over 200 stores worldwide, selling a diverse range of womenswear, accessories, and furniture.

 Anthropologie defines itself as “a portal of discovery—a brush with what could be.
 A place for [women] to lose—and find—[themselves]”.
 But in its search for adventure, has Anthropologie forgotten about its impact on people, the planet, and animals?
 Let’s find out how ethical Anthropologie really is.